juan-ivan-NV/Data_Engineering_Nanodegree/7_Project_3_Data_Warehouse/README.md

 [IAM_ROLE]
 ARN=arn:aws:iam::xxxxxxxxxxx:role/Redshift_Role_Name

+[S3]
+LOG_DATA='s3://xxxxxxxxxx/log_data'
+LOG_JSONPATH='s3://xxxxxxxx/log_json_path.json'
+SONG_DATA='s3://xxxxxxxxx/song_data'
 ```

-* sql_queries ► It defines the SQL statements, which will be imported into the two other files above to create, delete and load data into t.
+* sql_queries.py ► It defines the SQL statements, which will be imported into the two other files above to create, delete and load data into the tables.
-*

-## steps for AWS
+* create_table.py ► It executes the queries to create fact and dimension tables for the star schema in Redshift.
+* etl.py ► It executes the queries to load data from S3 into staging tables on Redshift and then process that data into the analytics tables on Redshift.

-## OPTIONAL: Question for the reviewer
+## How to run the scripts

-If you have any question about the starter code or your own implementation, please add it in the cell below.

-For example, if you want to know why a piece of code is written the way it is, or its function, or alternative ways of implementing the same functionality, or if you want to get feedback on a specific part of your code or get feedback on things you tried but did not work.

-Please keep your questions succinct and clear to help the reviewer answer them satisfactorily.

-> **_Your question_**
+* Asfer creating the AWS Role with the <mark>permission needed (very important)</mark> and the AWS Redshift cluster *

+1.- To create all the tables

+> $ python create_table.py $

+2.- To load the data into the tables from the Redshift schema

+> $ python etl.py $